Carr Fire Claims Six Lives

 - Commercial buildings: 12 commercial buildings were also destroyed, and six have been damaged.

-- Additional structures: 435 additional structures have been damaged or destroyed.
+- Additional structures: 435 other buildings have been damaged or destroyed.

 - Land: 115,538 acres have been burned.
 The total area destroyed is roughly the size of Los Angeles.